Taylor/Blakeslee University Fellowships

 Ends on

-The Council for the Advancement of Science Writing offers fellowships of $6,000 to both professional journalists and students of outstanding ability who have been accepted for enrollment in graduate-level programs in science writing.
+The Council for the Advancement of Science Writing offers fellowships of $6,000 to working journalists and students of outstanding ability who have been accepted for enrollment in graduate-level programs in science writing.
 One candidate interested in covering the physical sciences—such as physics, astronomy, or chemistry—will receive an enhanced fellowship that also includes mentorship from a senior journalist and additional travel funding for reporting projects.

 If you are a recommender wishing only to submit a letter in support of an applicant, please use the Letter of Support form.